Menopause Life Insurance And How To Get Cover

 There is one way that menopause can lead to a life insurance claim, but it’s also not before your passing.

-Since one of the symptoms of menopause is depression, and untreated depression can lead to a variety of issues, including suicidal ideation and tendencies, suicide is not completely out of the question.
-You aren’t the one making the claim in this case, of course.
+Since one of the symptoms of menopause is depression, and untreated depression can lead to a variety of issues, including suicidal ideation and tendencies, suicide is not entirely out of the question.

 Also, many life insurance policies have riders that explicitly refuse to pay out during a suicide to prevent abuse of the system.
 This depends on the specific policy, so being informed is good.